ifgiscope/scanner/README.md

 Before starting the containers check the mounted video devices and adjust the docker-compose files according to your system and set the correct cameraID in cityscopy.json

 1. Run `xhost +local:docker`
 2. If a new camera is used run `docker compose -f docker-compose.calibrate.yml up` and choose the corners of the grid.
-The run `docker compose -f docker-compose.calibrate.yml up`
+The run `docker compose -f docker-compose.calibrate.yml down`
 3. Run `docker compose up -d`
 4. To stop the application run `docker compose down`